Who are we?

 Cogwheel recognises that, on occasion, our clients may wish to exercise their rights under the GDPR and make a Data Subject Access Request in respect of their personal information held by Cogwheel.
 If you wish to make a subject access request, please contact the Head of Counselling.
 Your request will be responded to within one month.
 You will not be charged a fee on request of access to your data.

 What if I am concerned about the way Cogwheel is using my personal information?

-Should you have any concerns about the way Cogwheel is handling your data, please contact the Head of Counselling in the first instance.
+Should you have any concerns about the way Cogwheel is handling your data, please contact the Head of Services in the first instance.
 If you do not feel that your concerns have been resolved following this, you have a right to contact the Information Commissioner’s Office (ICO).
 Cogwheel Counselling’s ICO registration number is 0004574314.